dfinity/motoko/doc/md/control-flow.md

 ## Option blocks and null breaks

-Like many other high-level languages, {proglang} lets you opt in to `null` values, tracking possible occurences of `null` values using option types of the form `?T`.
+Like many other high-level languages, Motoko lets you opt in to `null` values, tracking possible occurences of `null` values using option types of the form `?T`.
 This is to both to encourage you to avoid using `null` values when possible, and to consider the possiblity of `null` values when necessary.

-The latter could be cumbersome, if the only way to test a value for `null` were with a verbose `switch` expression, but {proglang} simplifies the handling of option types with some dedicated syntax: *option blocks* and *null breaks*.
+The latter could be cumbersome, if the only way to test a value for `null` were with a verbose `switch` expression, but Motoko simplifies the handling of option types with some dedicated syntax: *option blocks* and *null breaks*.

 The option block, `do ? <block>`, produces a value of type `?T`, when block `<block>` has type `T` and, importantly, introduces the possibility of a break from `<block>`.
 Within a `do ? <block>`, the null break `<exp> !`, tests whether the result of the expression, '\<exp>', of unrelated option type, `?U`, is `null`.
 If the result `<exp>` is `null`, control immediately exits the `do ? <block>` with value `null`.
 Otherwise, the result of `<exp>` must be an option value `?v`, and evaluation of `<exp> !` proceeds with its contents, `v` (of type `U`).